Junior Eurovision Song Contest 2015: Participants

+Prior to the event, a digital compilation album featuring all the songs from the 2015 contest was put together by the European Broadcasting Union and released by Universal Music Group on 13 November 2015.
+This is the first since the Junior Eurovision Song Contest 2005 not to include karaoke versions of all the songs.

 Format

 Graphic design

 On 22 May 2015, a press conference devoted to the Junior Eurovision Song Contest was held in Vienna during the organisation of the Eurovision Song Contest 2015.
 At the press conference, the slogan for the 2015 Junior contest was revealed to be #Discover.
 The slogan was selected to signify how the Junior Eurovision Song Contest endeavours to find new melodies, explore new people and create links between individuals.

 On 23 June 2015, the EBU in conjunction with the host broadcaster BNT, presented the official logo for the 2015 edition, during the Steering Group meeting held in Sofia.
 Viara Ankova, the Director General of the host broadcaster explained that the logo's concept was inspired behind the idea of a seeded head of a dandelion being blown, "something that everyone has done as a child".

 Postcards

 The postcards used to introduce each competing nation during the show were built around the concept of selfies.
 The postcards featured the competing artists sending their selfie to a group of three teenagers in Bulgaria, which would then inspire their adventures.
 Different sights and cities were showcased with the teenagers documenting their journey through their own selfies and sending them to the competing artist.